GoHypernet/hypernet-protocol/packages/contracts/contracts/modules/README.md

 ### Merkle drop

 The [Uniswap](https://github.com/Uniswap/merkle-distributor) team was an early pioneer in setting the standard for large-scale airdrops in settings where gas price is a concern.
-This module can be added to a NFR do enable merkle drop capability in an NFR.
+This module can be added to a NFR to enable merkle drop capability in an NFR.
 The merkle root must be declared in the NFR
 (and optionally frozen) using the the [`setMerkleRoot`](/packages/contracts/contracts/identity/NonFungibleRegistryEnumerableUpgradeable.sol#L168) function.
 An example of the life-cycle of a merkle drop can be seen [here](/packages/contracts/test/upgradeable-registry-enumerable-test.js#L549).